Are you getting close to celebrating your 65th birthday? If yes, then it’s time to begin researching your Medicare options!

 One important thing to consider is Medicare Supplement insurance.
 Also known as Medigap, Medicare Supplement insurance helps cover the health care costs that Original Medicare doesn’t cover, such as deductibles, coinsurance, co-payments, outpatient services and more.

 Check out this Medicare Supplement insurance Q & A for the information you need to know about enrolling in this type of insurance.
-If this is your first time researching Medigap, you may find this recent blog post helpful regarding common terminology.
+If this is your first time researching Medigap, you may find this blog post helpful regarding common terminology.

 Q: What steps do I need to take to sign up for Medicare Supplement coverage?